AMID Logo

 If you ship more than three to five boxes or smaller items from the USA abroad, you must palletize them.

-Shipping several loose boxes internationally is unsafe.
+Shipping a set of loose boxes internationally is not a safe option.
 Some cartons can be damaged, fall apart, or even be lost.
 Loose boxes are handled by hand, and there is no guarantee that they will be appropriately handled.
 Reliable carriers refuse to accept unpalletized cargo.

 Forklifts efficiently manage palletized cargo during international transportation from the U.S., preventing damage and loss of goods.